HZU-CS/Programming-Principles/lecture/General.md

 ### Online Reference

-- Use carefully, make sure you digest the knowledge
+- Use carefully, make sure you digest the knowledge and quote

 ### Ask me & mate